deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_32_0.png "🔼 Figure 8: Comparison of different block-level sparsity profiles for Llama-3.1-8B at 70% sparsity.")

-> 🔼 The chart compares the sparsity profiles generated by EvoPress, OWL, and uniform sparsity methods across different layers of Llama-3.1-8B model at 70% average sparsity.
+> 🔼 The chart compares the sparsity profiles generated by EvoPress, OWL, and uniform sparsity methods across different layers of the Llama-3.1-8B model at 70% overall sparsity.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Comparison of different block-level sparsity profiles for Llama-3.1-8B at 70% sparsity.